Robert Conquest: The Great Terror (1968)

 Many aspects of his book continue to be disputed by sovietologist historians and researchers on Russian and Soviet history, such as Stephen G. Wheatcroft, who insists that Conquest's victim totals for Stalinist repressions are too high, even in his reassessments.
 In 2000, Michael Ignatieff, whose family had emigrated from Russia as a result of the Bolshevik Revolution, wrote "One of the few unalloyed pleasures of old age is living long enough to see yourself vindicated.
 Robert Conquest is currently enjoying this pleasure."
 Conservative historian Paul Johnson, one of Thatcher's closest advisers, described Conquest as "our greatest living historian".
-And, in the phrase of Timothy Garton Ash, he was Solzhenytsin before Solzhenytsin.
+And, in the phrase of Timothy Garton Ash, he was Solzhenitsyn before Solzhenitsyn.

-In 1996 Marxist historian Eric Hobsbawm, who had been previously attacked by Conquest for his book Age of Extremes, while praising Conquest's The Great Terror "as a remarkable pioneer effort to assess the Stalin Terror", expressed the view that this work and others were now to be considered obsolete "simply because the archival sources are now available".
+In 1996 Marxist historian Eric Hobsbawm, who had been previously attacked by Conquest for his book Age of Extremes, praised Conquest's The Great Terror "as a remarkable pioneer effort to assess the Stalin Terror".
+However he expressed the view that this work and others were now to be considered obsolete "simply because the archival sources are now available".
 As a result, he wrote, there was no need for "fragmentary sources" and "guesswork". "[W]hen better or more complete data are available, they must take the place of poor and incomplete ones."
-In 2002 Conquest replied to his critics:

-They're still talking absolute balls.
+In 2002 Conquest replied to his revisionist critics: "They're still talking absolute balls.
 In the academy, there remains a feeling of, "Don't let's be too rude to Stalin.
 He was a bad guy, yes, but the Americans were bad guys too, and so was the British Empire."

-Conquest openly declared himself to have been a Cold Warrior, a title which he rather relished:

-They say [disapprovingly] that we were Cold Warriors.
-Yes, and a bloody good show, too.
-A lot of people weren't Cold Warriors — and so much the worse for them.